rust-stuco/lectures/week14/concurrency.md

     * Can spawn millions of tasks without much overhead!

 <!--
-A single tokio task requires only a single allocation an 64 bytes of memory -->
+A single tokio task requires only a single allocation an 64 bytes of memory!
+-->